+Transaction Charges

-Transaction Charges In accordance with clause 10.5 of Master Circular, (i) For First Time Mutual Fund Investor (across Mutual Funds): Transaction Charge of Rs.
-150/-; and (ii) For other Investors: Transaction Charge of Rs.
-100/ will be deducted from the purchase/subscription amount for payment to the distributor (who has opted-in to receive the same), and the balance shall be invested.
+In accordance with clause 10.5 of Master Circular,

+- (i) For First Time Mutual Fund Investor (across Mutual Funds): Transaction Charge of Rs.
+150/-; and - (ii) For other Investors: Transaction Charge of Rs.
+100/-.

+will be deducted from the purchase/subscription amount for payment to the distributor (who has opted-in to receive the same), and the balance shall be invested.

 For details refer SAI.

-Stamp Duty On Allotment/Transfer Of Units Mutual fund units issued against Purchase transactions (whether through lump sum investments or SIP or STP or switch-ins or reinvestment under IDCN Option) would be subject to levy of stamp duty @ 0.005% of the amoun invested.
+Stamp Duty On Allotment/Transfer Of Units

+Mutual fund units issued against Purchase transactions (whether through lumpsum investments or SIP or STP or switch-ins or reinvestment under IDCW Option) would be subject to levy of stamp duty @ 0.005% of the amount invested.

 Transfer of mutual fund units (such as transfers between demat accounts) are subject to payment of stamp duty @ 0.015%.

 Stamp duty is charged pursuant to Notification No. S.O.
-4419(E) dated December 10, 2019 issued by Department of Revenue, Ministry of Finance, Government of India, read with Part I of Chapter IV of Notification dated

-February 21, 2019 issued by Legislative Department, Ministry of Law and Justice, Government of India on the Finance Act, 2019, and subsequent Notification dated March 30, 2020 issued by Department of Revenue, Ministry of Finance, Government of India.
-The rate and levy of stamp duty may vary as amended from time to time. amended from time to time.
+4419(E) dated December 10, 2019 issued by Department of Revenue, Ministry of Finance, Government of India, read with Part I of Chapter IV of Notification dated February 21, 2019 issued by Legislative Department, Ministry of Law and Justice, Government of India on the Finance Act, 2019, and subsequent Notification dated March 30, 2020 issued by Department of Revenue, Ministry of Finance, Government of India.
+The rate and levy of stamp duty may vary as amended from time to time.

 For further details, refer SAI.